Barry Railway Class L: Design fault

-One characteristic of the locomotive was a design fault that caused it to derail.
-The problem would only occur when the locomotive was travelling smokebox-first over facing hand-operated points, usually to be found in colliery sidings, marshalling yards and the dock area.
-The rear coupled wheels, nearest the bunker, would force the tongue of the point open, causing the trailing bogie not to follow the driving wheels but to take the wrong road.
-These points had the disadvantage of not having a locking mechanism which could be found on facing points on the main line.
-At its worst, the result could be derailment, one example being that of No 147 which when entering Barry Sidings with a coal train from Coity, ended up on its side.
-Less severe but nonetheless serious damage could also be sustained.
-If the balancing pipe between the side and bunker tanks became fractured, the tanks would lose water rapidly, and the fire would have to be dropped to prevent a boiler explosion.
-In practical terms, the crews would usually solve the problem by having the fireman hold on to the point lever while the driver took the locomotive through the point extremely slowly.
-Several engineering solutions were attempted both on the locomotive and on the track to overcome the problem, but never fully successfully.
+The class had a design fault that caused it to derail when travelling over facing hand-operated points, usually found in colliery sidings, marshalling yards and the dock area.
+The rear coupled wheels beneath the cab would force the tongue of the points open, directing the trailing bogie onto the diverging track.
+This was because the points lacked a locking mechanism like those on the main line.
+This could result in derailment; No 147 ended up on its side when entering Barry Sidings with a coal train from Coity.
+Less extreme but still serious damage could occur, for the balancing pipe between the side and bunker tanks would rapidly lose water if damaged, and the fire would have to be dropped to prevent a boiler explosion.
+In practical terms, crews would usually fix this by having the fireman hold the point lever while the driver went through very slowly.
+Several modifications were made to both the class and the track to permanently fix the issue, but none were fully successful.

 Withdrawal

-The locomotives passed to the Great Western Railway in 1922 and were scrapped in 1926.
-One story has it that they were unintentionally destroyed resulting from a clerical error at Swindon, but this has never been confirmed.
-None survived into British Railways ownership and none have been preserved.
+The class passed into GWR ownership in 1922 and were all scrapped in 1926.
+One story claims this was unintentional due to a clerical error at Swindon, but has never been confirmed.